Poems, Chiefly in the Scottish Dialect (Edinburgh Edition): Presentation, loaned copies, Subscribers, etc

 In 1910 a copy of the Edinburgh Edition annotated by Burns was discovered in Dumfries.
 Of particular assistance was the identification of many of the people who the poet had referred to in his work, some of whom had been the subject of much speculation.
 The epitaph on Wee Johnie was proved for instance to refer to the Rev John Kennedy and not to his printer John Wilson.
 John Syme also had a copy annotated by Burns.

 Burns presented a copy to 'Mr. Nicoll, High Street, Edinburgh' who was the 'Willie' of Willie brewed a peck o'maut, inscribing it as from 'the author'.
-Often accompanied with a letter Burns also presented copies to George Reid and his daughter Jenny, the family who he buried a horse from, William Dunbar and a Miss Farquhar, possibly daughter of James Farquhar, a subscriber.
+Often accompanied with a letter Burns also presented copies to George Reid and his daughter Jenny, the family who he borrowed a horse from, William Dunbar and a Miss Farquhar, possibly daughter of James Farquhar, a subscriber.

-Burns borrowed a copy of the 1787 'Edinburgh Edition' from Dr John Geddes at Edinburgh in 1787 and carried it with him on his Tour of the Highlands.
-It had been bound in with twenty seven extra blank pages and upon returning it to Dr Geddes in 1789, the owner found that Burns had written twelve poems in it.
+Burns borrowed a copy of the 1787 'Edinburgh Edition' from John Geddes at Edinburgh in 1787 and carried it with him on his Tour of the Highlands.
+It had been bound in with twenty seven extra blank pages and upon returning it to Geddes in 1789, the owner found that Burns had written twelve poems in it.
 'The Geddes Burns' is now with an owner in America and 473 facsimile copies have been published.
 Geddes was responsible, in his position of influence as a Catholic bishop, in persuading five Catholic seminaries to subscribe to the 'Edinburgh Edition'.